USB flash drive: Booting operating systems

 As of 2011, newer flash memory designs have much higher estimated lifetimes.
 Several manufacturers are now offering warranties of 5 years or more.
 Such warranties should make the device more attractive for more applications.
 By reducing the probability of the device's premature failure, flash memory devices can now be considered for use where a magnetic disk would normally have been required.
 Flash drives have also experienced an exponential growth in their storage capacity over time (following the Moore's Law growth curve).
 As of 2013, single-packaged devices with capacities of 1 TB are readily available, and devices with 16 GB capacity are very economical.
 Storage capacities in this range have traditionally been considered to offer adequate space, because they allow enough space for both the operating system software and some free space for the user's data.

 Operating system installation media

 Installers of some operating systems can be stored to a flash drive instead of a CD or DVD, including various Linux distributions, Windows 7 and newer versions, and macOS.
-In particular, Mac OS X 10.7 is distributed only online, through the Mac App Store, or on flash drives; for a MacBook Air with Boot Camp and no external optical drive, a flash drive can be used to run installation of Windows or Linux.
+In particular, Mac OS X 10.7 is distributed only online, through the Mac App Store, or on flash drives; for a MacBook Air with Boot Camp and no external optical drive, a flash drive can be used to run installation of Windows or Linux from USB, a process that can be automated via the use of tools like the Universal USB Installer or Rufus.

 However, for installation of Windows 7 and later versions, using USB flash drive with hard disk drive emulation as detected in PC's firmware is recommended in order to boot from it.
-Transcend is the only manufacturer of USB flash drives containing such feature.
+Transcend is the only manufacturer of USB flash drives containing such a feature.

-Furthermore, for installation of Windows XP, using USB flash drive with storage limit of at most 2 GB is recommended in order to boot from it.
+Furthermore, for installation of Windows XP, using a USB flash drive with a storage limit of at most 2 GB is recommended in order to boot from it.